DOUBLE BUGGY REVIEW

 The sun canopy or hoods are fantastic on this buggy.
 The best I have seen.
 They come down so far that they create a great environment for on the go naps and also mean that I rarely used the rain cover.
 It just wasn’t necessary unless it was really pelting down.
 These sun hoods were so good that even after I decided this buggy was too heavy for me to use we kept it for our summer holiday.

+I couldn’t do a Joie Aire twin stroller review without also mentioning the things that bugged me.
 The wheels on this buggy are very small and you have to lift it up and down kerbs.
-This is countered by the fact that it is light to start with, but with my girls being over 2yrs old now that is becoming harder and harder and now that there is a lighter competitor on the market (Mountain Buggy Nano Duo) I am thinking of making a switch
+This is countered by the fact that it is light to start with, but with my girls being over 2yrs old now that is becoming harder and harder.
+It does feel a bit rickety if I am honest and doesn’t manoeuvre as easily as some of the other double strollers.

 There is no division between the two seats and this allows twin wars about whose space is whose.
 Very annoying for mummy!